Dataset modes in the Power BI service

-A full refresh will remove all data from all tables and reload it from the data source.
-This operation can be expensive in terms of time and resources for the Power BI service, and the data source(s).
+- A full refresh removes all data from all tables and reloads it from the data source.
+This operation can be expensive in terms of time and resources for the Power BI service, and the data sources.

 Power BI can achieve incremental refresh to avoid truncating and reloading entire tables.
-For more information, including supported plans and licensing, see Incremental refresh for datasets.
+For more information, including supported plans and licensing, see Incremental refresh and real-time data for datasets.

 From a Power BI service resource perspective, Import models require:

-- Processing resources and additional memory resources to refresh data
+- Processing resources and extra memory resources to refresh data.